View Document Text

 which it or its related persons serve as trustee.

-Additionally, Emerald Advisors has custody of certain client funds/securities due to their ability to do bill
+Additionally, Emerald Advisors may be deemed to have custody over certain client accounts due to limited

 Item 16.
 Investment Discretion